byvalemoon/byvalemoon/README.md

-# hey, I'm Vale
+## hi.

-Building at the intersection of physical and digital construction.
+building at the intersection of physical and digital construction.

-This is me documenting the process.
+this is me documenting the process.

-## right now
-- Civil engineering student
-- Learning AI & automation
-- Writing along the way